MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/power-apps-mobile-notification.md

     > [!div class="mx-imgBorder"]
     > ![Enter the action and select the connector](media/create-notification-step5.png)

- 6. on the next screen, enter the information below and then select **Save**.
+ 6. on the next screen, enter the information:

  	- **Mobile app**: Select **Power Apps**.
 	- **Your app**: Select the app that you want to set up the notification for.